leap-stc/leap-stc.github.io/docs/reference/rclone.md

 env_auth = true
 ```

-For guidance on how to setup a configut

 Details for the LEAP OSN pods are [here][open-storage-network].

 You can find more great documentation, specifically on how to use OSN resources, in [this section](https://hytest-org.github.io/hytest/essential_reading/DataSources/Data_S3.html#credentialed-access) of the [HyTEST Docs](https://hytest-org.github.io/hytest/doc/About.html#)